SCHOOL EVENTS FOR NEW STUDENTS

 There are also many other after-school providers that pick up children at the school and bring the students to their own centers.
-Please notify your teacher with a note, or email, if your child will be attending one of these programs.
+Please notify your teacher with an email if your child will be attending one of these programs.

 On the day of the absence, call the main Spring Valley phone number (650-697-5681) to report the absence through the answering service.
 School funding is based on attendance, so it is in everyone’s best interest to keep your child in school as long as s/he is healthy: conversely, the school gets less funding when there are absences, as we are an ADA (Average Daily Attendance) district.

-If your child is out for illness or other absences (i.e.: bereavement or weddings) for fewer than five days, contact the teacher for missed work.
-If you know your child will be absent for more than five days, please request an Independent Study contract from your child’s teacher in advance of the absence.
+If your child is out for illness or other absences (i.e.: bereavement or weddings) for one to four days, contact the teacher for missed work.
+If you know your child will be absent for five or more than five days, please request an Independent Study contract from your child’s teacher in advance of the absence.
 The work is due to your child’s teacher upon his/her return to school.
 It is highly encouraged to use designated school breaks for family vacations when possible.

 Breakfast and lunch.
-The district office sends out a menu each month and also posts it on the district website, after which you can click Child Nutrition.
+The district office posts the menus on the NutriSlice website, and you can you can click on the district’s website Child Nutrition for more information.

 Please inform the teacher if your child will be purchasing lunch.
 Payment can be done with cash or through the lunch card, which is online.
 To load money on the lunch card, pay online using MySchoolBucks.
 Request your child's student number from either the school secretary or your teacher.
 Note that SchoolBucks has a surcharge for each online transaction you make to load money onto your account.